MounirCheriha/semi-auto-grading-gui/readme.md

 ## How to Use

 1. **Load the Excel File**
-   Launch the application and select the Excel file to process.
+   Launch the application with main.py and select the Excel file to process.
 Optionally, enable text-cleaning options before loading.

 2. **Manual Grading**
    In the main table, assign scores to a representative set of student responses, including both correct and incorrect examples.
 You can also pre-grade these in Excel before opening the interface.